rl-institut/WAM_APP_FRED/README.md

 ### Introducing the Open-Energy-Database

-The database which is used as main data-source for all of the topics is the open-energy-database (OEDB).
+The database which is used as main data-source for all of the categories is the open-energy-database (OEDB).
 The OEDB is a postgreSQL database that was developed within the [open_eGo project](https://reiner-lemoine-institut.de/open_ego-open-electricity-grid-optimization/).

 ### Introducing the Open-Energy-Platform